takuya/openwrt-uci-dhcp-sort/README.md

 ### sample

-If you want to write sort script in your favorite language. you can do like this.
+In your favorite language. you can do like this.

 JS/python
 ```